Trends in organizational design: embracing agility, flexibility, and technology in enterprise workplace

 Technology plays a critical role in enabling organizations to become more adaptable and fluid in achieving their strategic goals, with specialized tools enhancing visualization, decision-making, and efficiency.

 Advanced organizational visualization software provides clear representations of organizational structures, people, and skills, enabling organizations to better understand their workforce and make informed decisions.
-Without these tools, companies would rely on ERP plugins, in-house tools, or non-specialized visualization apps such as Tableau to understand the people and skills in their organization.
-Adding this additional layer between data and end users necessarily creates inefficiencies.
+Without these tools, companies would rely on ERP plugins, in-house tools, or non-specialized visualization apps such as Tableau to analyze and visualize data.
+Adding this additional layer between raw data and end users often creates inefficiencies, slows decision-making, and limits the ability to align workforce insights with strategic objectives.

 By contrast, next-gen, specialized org design software offers capabilities essential for: